NiallBunting/niallbunting.github.io/_posts/2022-03-09-commake-common-makefile.markdown

 ---
 layout: post
-title:  "RFC: (Commake) Common Makefile v0.0.1"
+title:  "RFC: Commake (Common Makefile) v0.0.1"
-date:   2022-03-09 12:00:00
+date:   2022-03-09 02:00:00
 categories: commake common makefile
 ---

+Commake makes it easy jump between projects and get them into a running state.

 # Summary

 This is a file to have in all software projects to create a common way of running parts of a projects life cycle.
 Without having to remember commands or read documents/README.md.

 This page currently reflects my first iteration of this idea.
 Hopefully, to be improved.
-See the [contributing][#Contributing] section about raising ideas.
+See the [contributing](#contributing) section about raising ideas.

 # Introduction